jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 ---
-title: "How Do I Love Thee?"
+title: "SCDB: How Do I Love Thee?"
 permalink: /blog/2019/02/18/
 ---